 - Schedule a visit to campus if you have not officially visited.
 Call the Campus Visit Coordinator at least a week before your visit.
 Call 800-488-NDSU or 231-8643.
 You can submit your request to firstname.lastname@example.org.

 - Apply to colleges remaining on your list if you haven't already.
 Keep copies of your applications.
 Promptly return all forms mailed to you by colleges where you've applied.

 - Submit a request for housing or find out about housing options in the community if arrangements aren't made for you.

-- Be sure to take time over the holiday break to complete paperwork such as the Application for Admission, Housing Contract or New Student Scholarship Application.
+- Be sure to take time over the holiday break to complete paperwork such as the Housing Contract or New Student Scholarship Application.

 - Log in to your NDSU Insider Page to check your admission status.